anders-biostat/linked-charts/doc/additionalFiles/tutorials/properties.md

 	    return data.Pa16C[selDrug]["D" + (k + 1)];
 	  })
 	  .colour( "blue" );
+	//to add layer to an existing chart one should pass the
+	//chart as a second argument to
 	lc.scatterChart("Pa14C", inhValues)
 	  .npoints( 5 )
 	  .x( function( k ) {return k} )